ATOMScience-org/AMPL/atomsci/ddm/examples/tutorials/01_install_from_docker.md

 Once it's built, follow the [Start a Docker container](#start-a-container-from-the-ampl-image) step to run the **[AMPL](https://github.com/ATOMScience-org/AMPL)** docker container.

-## Option 2: Pull an existing AMPL image from Docker repo
+## Option 2: Pull an Existing Ampl Image From a Docker Repo

 ```
 docker pull atomsci/atomsci-ampl:latest
 ```

-# Start a Docker container
+# Start a Docker Container

-## Use an existing image to start a container
+## Use an Existing Image to Start a Container

 If you have an image built/downloaded, type "docker images" to see what images are currently available.
 Pick one and run it using the "docker run" command.
 For example: